al0210/householdinformation/README.md

 3. _**Web Interface Tool**_ - This folder contains Tool Code.py file which has the code for the development of the web interface tool.

-4. _**templates**_ - This folder contains 6 .html files and 4 .js files which were used to develop the web interace and tool with features.
+4. _**templates**_ - This folder contains 6 .html files which were used to develop the web interace and tool with features.

+i) _home.html_ - Contains the code run to develop the page containing information about the home page of the web interface tool.

+ii) _household age.html_ - Contains the code run to develop the page containing household age information.

+iii) _household expenditure.html_ - Contains the code run to develop the page containing household expenditure information.

+iv) _household gender.html_ - Contains the code run to develop the page containing household gender information.

+v) _household income.html_ - Contains the code run to develop the page containing household income information.

+vi) _household priorities.html_ - Contains the code run to develop the page containing household prioritioes of expenditure information.

+4. _**templates**_ - This folder contains one js folder which further contains the 4 .js which were used to develop the web interace and tool with features.

 i) _filterage.js_ - Contains the code run to develop the filter features for the web page household age.html